bradleyjamesryan/VASP_Vibrations/GIF_Generation/README.md

     b) CONTCAR
     c) /intensities/results/results.txt

-## Instructions
- Markup : 1.
-              1. Extraction vibrational modes from OUTCAR with the ExtractFTIRModes_V2.sh script
+1) Extraction vibrational modes from OUTCAR with the ExtractFTIRModes_V2.sh script
 a) Determine total number of atoms in CONTCAR
 b) Navigate to where your OUTCAR file is
 c) Run ExtractFTIRModes_V2.sh, then enter the total number of atoms in CONTCAR from step 2a